IAM Service

 Policy Management: The service is the authoritative source for managing Citadel-specific authorization policies.
 This includes the data models and administrative APIs for

-Tenants,Users(as policy objects), andRoles.- Data Model:
+Tenants,Users(as policy objects), andAttributes.- Data Model:

-Tenant,UserPolicy,Role. - Administrative APIs: RESTful endpoints for CRUD operations on these policy objects.
+Tenant,UserPolicy,Attribute. - Administrative APIs: RESTful endpoints for CRUD operations on these policy objects.

 - Data Model: